recyclebin5385/web-screenshot/README.md

   outputPath: "out/img-{{count}}.png" # path of the output image file
 ```

+As the path of the output image file,
-You can specify a {@link https://handlebarsjs.com/ Handlebars} template for "render.outputPath" and embed some variables.
+You can specify a [https://handlebarsjs.com/](Handlebars) template
+and embed some variables.
 Below is the list of available variables.

-- count: The number of URLs which have been rendered
+- count: The number of images which have been rendered
-- url: The URL
+- location: The given URL or local file path
-- urlBasename: The base name of the URL
+- basename: The base name of the URL or local file path

 ### As a module